Zaky7/Express-istanbulServer/README.md

 # Express-istanbulServer
-Server for sending CoverageJson to express server
+Sends CoverageJson to express-istanbul server

+For install run : npm install

+For running node index.js or node .